SciTools/iris/docs/src/userguide/cube_maths.rst

     air_temperature / (K)               (longitude: 49; time: 240)

-Compared to our original time-series, the *air_temp_T_slice* cube has one less dimension *and* it's shape if different.
+Compared to our original time-series, the *air_temp_T_slice* cube has one less dimension *and* its shape is different.
 However, this doesn't prevent us from performing cube arithmetic with it, thanks to the extended cube broadcasting behaviour::